PCB - Copper Printed Circuit Boards

 The yellow lines and text are component outlines that won't actually appear on the copper of the board.
 Instead, more expensive boards can be ordered with the yellow portion printed in ink.
 For my purposes, the yellow is ignored.

-The white dots won't appear on the copper either.
-They're used as on-screen guides for positioning components at tenths of an inch.
+The grid (light lines or dots) won’t appear on the copper either.
+They’re used as on-screen guides for positioning components at tenths of an inch.

 Red and green circles appear at all four corners for drilling holes for mounting screws.